MauriceChiu7/cs593-rob-project/README.md

 Link to paper: https://arxiv.org/abs/1806.01242

 ### Links to DEMO videos:
-A1 Robot Planning Phase:  https://youtu.be/sz_-2mRpAds
+A1 Robot Planning Phase:  https://youtu.be/sz_-2mRpAds  <br />
-A1 Robot Plan Execution:  https://youtu.be/USulme13TeM
+A1 Robot Plan Execution:  https://youtu.be/USulme13TeM  <br />
-UR5 Robot Planning Phase: https://youtu.be/yiAxxk-3bPQ
+UR5 Robot Planning Phase: https://youtu.be/yiAxxk-3bPQ  <br />
-UR5 Robot Plan Execution: https://youtu.be/xhQ95UoJWm8
+UR5 Robot Plan Execution: https://youtu.be/xhQ95UoJWm8  <br />

 ### How to run:
 For the UR5 Manipulator: